verhas/jamal/README.md

 The macro `b` has the value `{a}`.
 When `b` is evaluated it results `{a}` and then before using this output in place of the use of the macro `b` this result is evaluated by Jamal as a new input.
-If the macro opening and closing strings are still `{` and `}` at this time, then this second recursive evaluation will result the string `this is it`.
+If the macro opening and closing strings are still `{` and `}` at this time, then this second recursive evaluation will result in the string `this is it`.

 The macro `c` is defined using the `#` character at the start of the macro, therefore Jamal will process the body of the macro before processing the built-in macro `define` itself.